evilmartians/liquor/doc/language-spec.md

 #### 4.1.3 Name Error

-Name error will be raised upon encountering any of the following conditions:
+Name error will be signaled upon encountering any of the following conditions:

 1. Referencing an undefined variable (sections [Variable Access](#variable-access), [Scope Resolution](#scope-resolution))
 2. Referencing an undefined function (section [Function Calls](#function-calls))